-A note-board is meant to contain both the annotations which have been intentionally taken by agents on the specific artifact, and the annotations which are automatically created by the artifact itself or other artifacts by virtue of the stigmergic mechanisms and processes.
+A note-board is meant to contain both the annotations intentionally made by agents on the specific artifact, and the annotations automatically created by the artifact itself or by other artifacts by virtue of the stigmergic mechanisms and processes.
 A simple example can be an annotation reporting how many different kinds of agents used a specific artifact.
-Such a functionality can be obtained by properly combining the dashboard and note-board: for instance, each time a dashboard focuses for the first time on an artifact X, an annotation about this fact can be taken on the note-board of the artifact X. The note-board can then transform the set of such annotations into a single annotation (by means of aggregation mechanisms, described in next subsection), reporting the number of agents that used the artifact.
-Another more involved example can be an annotation reporting information about what other artifacts have been used by agents using this artifact.
-In this case, when the focus of an agent switches from an artifact X of the domain level to an artifact Y, a suitable annotation can be automatically created on the note-board of the artifact X reporting the fact that an agent using the artifact X has then used the artifact Y, and on the note-board of the artifact Y with an analogous information.
+Such a functionality can be obtained by properly combining the dashboard and note-board: for instance, each time a dashboard focuses for the first time on an artifact X, an annotation about this fact can be made on the note-board of the artifact X. The note-board can then transform the set of such annotations in a single annotation (by means of aggregation mechanisms, described in next subsection), reporting the number of agents that used the artifact.
+Another example could be an annotation reporting information about which other artifacts have been used by agents using this artifact.
+In this case, when the focus of an agent switches from an artifact X of the domain level to an artifact Y, a suitable annotation can be automatically created on the note-board of the artifact X reporting the fact that an agent using the artifact X has then used the artifact Y, and on the note-board of the artifact Y with the dual information.

-These examples show how the combined use of artifacts with relatively simple functionalities could be effective enough to improve agent awareness about their working practices.
-The functionalities provided by the artifact are instrumental to realise the forms of reinforcement and positive feedback that typically characterise stigmergic systems as dynamic non-linear systems: the more agents are aware of the usefulness of an artifact, the more they use it, augmenting the global awareness about the utility of the artifact.
+The above examples suggest how the combined use of artifacts with relatively simple functionalities could be effective enough to improve agent awareness about their working practices.
+Functionalities provided by the artifact are instrumental to realise the forms of reinforcement and positive feedback that typically characterise stigmergic systems as dynamic non-linear systems: the more agents are aware of the usefulness of an artifact, the more they use it, augmenting the global awareness about the utility of the artifact.